APIDevTools/swagger-express-middleware/docs/middleware/metadata.md

 });
 ````

-Run the above example and then browse to [http://localhost:8000/pets/Fido](http://localhost:8000/pets/Fido) and [http://localhost:8000/pets/Fido/photos/12345](http://localhost:8000/pets/Fido/photos/12345).
+Run the above example and then try browsing to [http://localhost:8000/pets/Fido](http://localhost:8000/pets/Fido) and [http://localhost:8000/pets/Fido/photos/12345](http://localhost:8000/pets/Fido/photos/12345).
 You will see different metadata for each path.

 Options